Joooohan/jax_trees/README.md

 of the next level.
 We could implement the inner loop using `scan`.
 The number of tracing would decrease exponentially from `2**n` to `n` where `n` is the tree depth.

+Implementing the tracing at each level using scan works but produces naturally vectorized tree nodes.